 Fact No. 13 – There Are a Lot of Famous Tuxies

 As you can see, tuxedo cats are trendy.
-While they may not be a breed, they are certainly a phenomenon.
+While they may not be like other breeds tuxedo cats are certainly a phenomenon.
 Tuxies have stolen the show with their dashing looks, elegant attitude, superior intelligence, and irresistible dog-like personality.

 Over the years, these gorgeous kitties have been depicted in many works of artistic fiction.
-Tuxies have conquered the small screen as well as the big screen.
+The Tuxedo cat has conquered the small screen as well as the big screen.
 To read about these Tuxies, click here.